DanRingenbach/01-Code-Refractor/README.md

-# Assignment 01 HTML,CSS, and Git: Code Refractor
+# Assignment 01 HTML, CSS, and Git: Code Refractor
 ## Description
 The task of this project was to take existing functioning code and to refactor it to be more efficient and accessable.
-Semantic elements were used to replace existing generic tags.
+The original CSS file was overly complex and inefficient.
+To create a more streamlined and professional code,semantic elements were used to replace existing generic tags.
 Certain elements were trimmed down and consolidated to make the code more efficient and readable.

 **Links**